-With the market primed for tiny computers, several similar projects surfaced, and when The Next Thing announced "the world's first $9 computer," called simply the "CHIP," the idea was fully funded in days on Kickstarter.
-The CHIP variant, the PocketCHIP, is an all-in-one $69 system that features a screen, the CHIP, an on-board battery, and a physical keyboard.
+With the market primed for tiny computers, several similar projects surfaced, and when "the world's first $9 computer" was announced, the idea was fully funded within days on Kickstarter.
+It was called the "CHIP" and there was a variant, the PocketCHIP, which was an all-in-one $69 system that features a screen, the CHIP computer, an on-board battery, and a physical keyboard.

 The question is, how does the PocketCHIP compare to the ubiquitous Raspberry Pi?